valkey-io/valkey-swift/README.md

 }
 ```

 All the Valkey commands are in the Commands folder of the Valkey target.
-These are generated from the model files Valkey supplies in [valkey](https://github.com/valkey-io/valkey/src/commands).
+These are generated from the model files Valkey supplies in the [valkey](https://github.com/valkey-io/valkey/tree/unstable/src/commands) repository.
 In many cases where it was possible to ascertain the return type of a command these functions will return that expected type.
 In situations where this is not possible we have either added a custom return type or a `RESPToken` is returned and you'll need to convert it manually.

 ### Pipelining commands